spencerparkin/AudioDataLib/README.md

 the library is only ever locked long enough to copy a buffer, and that's it.
 That's as tight as I can make the lock/unlock pair.

+### Streaming MIDI message to a MIDI Device

+TODO: Write this.

 ## Plans

 I'd like to add support for more file formats and stream formats other than just PCM at some point.